mjftw/pluma-automation/docs/quick-start-guide/2-installation.md

 # Installation

+The Automation lab can be installed locally, or ran with a Docker container.
+Both approaches are described below

+## Local installation

 In order to use the packages farmcore, farmtest, and farmutils you will first need to install them all as Python packages.
 This is done using the Python package manager pip3.
 There are also some Linux system level dependencies, which are satisfied using Debian packages.